 - It’s best to let the dough balls rest for 15 mins or so, but you can also use them right away.
 I have also left them in the fridge overnight, but if you do this, cover them with a damp towel so they don’t dry out.
 Mine were totally fine after a night in the fridge.

-How to Cook Corn Tortillas
+How to Press Tortillas

-- Press the balls of dough between two pieces of parchment paper so they don’t stick to the press and they are easy to peel off. (you can also roll the tortillas out instead or see below for some other ways to make them)
+- Press the balls of dough between two pieces of parchment paper so they don’t stick to the press and they are easy to peel off.

 The Best Tortilla Press